samuel-daly/CSI4107/A1/README.md

-## Tokens from the vocabulary
+## Sample tokens from the vocabulary

 Vocabulary size = 53310 words

-Sample of tokens from the vocabulary

 ottawa
 human